yanfonseca/mytutorials/shell.md

 ## Print variable's value

-### echo

-* It prints a value or a variable's value.
+* echo: It prints a value or a variable's value.
 The character $ is used do access the variable.
    - echo $OSTYPE - It prints the variable's value.
    - echo Hello - It prints "Hello".
    - var=filename.csv - It can't have any space next to `=`.